Jalen Reeves-Maybin: College career

-2016 season

 During the 2016 season, Reeves-Maybin suffered through an injury-plagued senior season.
 He started only four games, all in the early portion of the schedule.
 In the season opener against Appalachian State, he was ejected for targeting on a special teams play early in the game.
 He made 13 tackles and 1.5 tackles-for-loss in the 45–24 victory over Virginia Tech in the 2016 Pilot Flying J Battle at Bristol.
 In the third game of the season against Ohio, he suffered a left shoulder injury and had to leave the game.
 The next week, he appeared in the annual rivalry game against #19 Florida before exiting the game due to the injury.
 On October 18, it was announced that he would be sidelined for the rest of the season.

-After the 2016 regular season, Reeves-Maybin declared his intention to enter the 2017 NFL Draft.
+After the 2016 regular season, Reeves-Maybin declared his intention to enter the 2017 NFL draft.